-Get a Life — or snag your son’s copy when he’s not looking.
+Get a Life — or snag your Scout’s copy when they are not looking.
 Boys’ Life magazine content aligns with pack and troop programs, and the jokes are always good for a laugh.
 For a quick game, create a scavenger hunt where boys look for specific words or pictures in the current issue.

 Meet and Greet: Seek out your chartered organization representative, the volunteer who oversees Scouting at your chartered organization (the school, community group, or religious institution that sponsors your unit).
 Ask how Scouting supports the organization’s mission and what your unit can do to help.
 This is especially important if you’re the unit leader or committee chair.

 Subscribe to Scouting Magazine.
 Want to know what’s going on in the Scouting world?
 Stay in-the-know with the Scouting magazine blog, Bryan on Scouting.
 You can subscribe to receive each post in your inbox — making sure you never miss a beat.